ilyafedotov-ops/docling-demo/README.md

 6. **Graph Assembly**
    Pass 0–2 outputs are woven into a graph that surfaces duplicate clauses/tariffs, conflicting monetary values, detection categories, and references back to the original sections.

-This architecture makes it straightforward to inspect policies interactively, push data into a graph database, or run audits that require traceable citations.
+This architecture makes it straightforward to inspect complex documents (insurance policies and beyond) interactively, push data into a graph database, or run audits that require traceable citations.

 ## Environment Variables